Auburn Gresham Woman Fit To Be Tied With No Mail For More Than A Month

 “Get some volunteers in there!
 Teach some people how to sort the mail,” she said.
 “But do something.”

-Brown told us rather go pick up her own mail than continue to wait for service.
-CBS 2 reported earlier Tuesday that some residents of a building in Edison Park have been advised they have to do just that.MORE: Kendall Jackson Of Northwest Indiana Becomes First African-American Female Eagle Scout
+Brown told us she’d rather go pick up her own mail than continue to wait for service.
+CBS 2 reported earlier Tuesday that some residents of a building in Edison Park have been advised they have to do just that.MORE: COVID-19 In Illinois: More Than 1.5 Million Vaccine Doses Administered So Far; Hospitalizations Below 2,000 For First Time In Four Months

 The USPS spokesman denied that was ever an option, even though CBS 2 Political Investigator Dana Kozlov was told otherwise.